Pylons/pyramid/docs/designdefense.rst

 Pyramid Uses "Model" To Represent A Node In The Graph of Objects Traversed
 --------------------------------------------------------------------------

-The :mod:`pyramid` documentation refers to the graph being traversed when :term:`traversal` is used as a "model graph".
-Some of the :mod:`pyramid` APIs also use the word "model" in them when referring to a node in this graph (e.g. ``pyramid.url.model_url``).
+The :app:`Pyramid` documentation refers to the graph being traversed when :term:`traversal` is used as a "model graph".
+Some of the :app:`Pyramid` APIs also use the word "model" in them when referring to a node in this graph (e.g. ``pyramid.url.model_url``).

 A terminology overlap confuses people who write applications that